XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 ## 📝 TODO

 - [ ] Store PDC values in an encrypted local database to support multiple users safely.
-- [ ] Add a `--env` CLI flag so the bot can explicitly load credentials from `.env` when desired.
+- [x] Add a `--env` CLI flag so the bot can explicitly load credentials from `.env` when desired.
 - [ ] Build a per-user cart UI with buttons to review/remove queued items.

+  > will work by keeping track of items added via `/psn add`
 - [ ] Add buttons to avatar preview embeds so users can add items to cart directly.